mscdex/node-imap/README.md

     * **uidnext** - _integer_ - The uid that will be assigned to the next message that arrives at this mailbox.
     * **flags** - _array_ - A list of system-defined flags applicable for this mailbox.
 Flags in this list but *not* in `permFlags` may be stored for the current session only.
 Additional server implementation-specific flags may also be available.
     * **permFlags** - _array_ - A list of flags that can be permanently added/removed to/from messages in this mailbox.
+    * **persistentUIDs** - _boolean_ - Whether or not this mailbox has persistent UIDs.
+This should almost always be true for modern mailboxes and should only be false for legacy mail stores where supporting persistent UIDs was not technically feasible.
     * **messages** - _object_ - Contains various message counts for this mailbox:
         * **total** - _integer_ - Total number of messages in this mailbox.
         * **new** - _integer_ - Number of messages in this mailbox having the Recent flag (this IMAP session is the first to see these messages).